rosshemsley/fcos/README.md

 # 🔎  FCOS Pytorch

+_A model implementing 2D detections in images, trained on Cityscapes_

-A pure Pytorch implementation of FCOS, adapted from the paper [https://arxiv.org/pdf/1904.01355.pdf](FCOS: Fully Convolutional One-Stage Object Detection).
+This is a pure python implementation of FCOS using pytorch, adapted from the paper [FCOS: Fully Convolutional One-Stage Object Detection](https://arxiv.org/pdf/1904.01355.pdf).

 ⚠️  _Note_ This is still just a toy implementation.
 You probably shouldn't try and use it for anything yet.

 ## Local development
-This project uses Python 3.8.
+This project uses python 3.8.
 It is recommended that you use `pyenv` to set up a local version of Python.
-You will need to install pyenv and Python 3.8 first.
+You will need to install pyenv and python 3.8 first.

 From the project root, run
 ```
 $ pyenv local 3.8
 ```

-You can now use Poetry to set up the package
+You can now use poetry to set up the package.
+You will need to install poetry first.
 ```
 $ poetry install
 ```

-To create a pure Python wheel, which can be published and installed elsewhere
+To create a pure python wheel, which can be published and installed elsewhere
 ```
 $ poetry build
 ```

 ## Training
-Once you have built the project, you can use
+Once you have built the project, you can use the following to train the network
 ```
 $ poetry run train
 ```